geomapfish/geomapfish_website/content/pages/1_functionalities.md

 Slug: 1_functionalities
 Lang: en
 Tags: Geoportal, Open Source, GeoMapFish, GIS, Geospatial
-Summary: Geomapfish Tags: Geoportal, Open Source, GeoMapFish, GIS, Geospatial
-Summary: Geomapfish is an application with a responsive ergonomics and a wide choice of functionalites
+Summary: GeoMapFish is an application with a responsive ergonomics and a wide choice of functionalites
 <br />
 GeoMapFish is composed of a desktop WebGIS interface, an administration interface, an API for map integration in thirdparty websites and a mobile version.